agourlay/cornichon/README.md

 1 - starts with either ```Given``` - ```When``` - ```And``` - ```Then```

-The prefixes do not change the behaviour of the steps but are present to improve the readability.
+The prefixes do not change the behavior of the steps but are present to improve the readability.

-2 - followed by any single word (could be several words wrapped in backticks)
+2 - followed by any single word (could be several words wrapped in back-ticks)

-This structure was chosen to increase the freedom of customisation while still benefiting from Scala's infix notation.
+This structure was chosen to increase the freedom of customization while still benefiting from Scala's infix notation.

 3 - ending with a ```step``` definition